gbdev/pandocs/src/MMM01.md

 On startup (in "unmapped" mode), this is mapped to the second half of the menu program in the last 32 KiB of the ROM.

-When a game is mapped, this area may contain any of the further 16 KiB banks of the game ROM, except game banks $00, $20, $40, or $60.
+When a game is mapped, this area may contain any of the further 16 KiB banks of the game ROM, except for game banks $00, $20, $40, or $60.
 If one of those banks is selected, the low bit is forced to 1 and that bank is mapped instead ($01, $21, $41, or $61).

 i.e. in mapped mode, if `(ROM Bank Low) & ~(ROM Bank Mask)` is equal to $00 (indicating bank $00 within the game ROM), `(ROM Bank Low) | 1` is used instead.